lexjansen/dataset-json-sas/README.md

 This repository shows a SAS implementation for converting Dataset-JSON files to and from SAS datrasets.

+## TODO

+- Parameterize read_json and write_json macros.
+Currently there are hard-coded paths.

 ## Contribution

 Contribution is very welcome.
 When you contribute to this repository you are doing so under the below licenses.
 Please checkout [Contribution](CONTRIBUTING.md) for additional information.
 All contributions must adhere to the following [Code of Conduct](CODE_OF_CONDUCT.md).